f1nalspace/softgputests/softgpu_2025.50_v9_report.md

 ### Prince of Persia: Sands of Time (Broken rendering)

-- Note that the minimum pixel/vertex shader version is not sufficient
+- Note that the minimum pixel/vertex shader version is not sufficient -> requires GPUv10

 #### 640x480 32-bit